GarlGuo/wentao-homepage/content/_index.md

           location: Shenzhen, China
           date_start: '2020-06-15'
           date_end: '2020-08-15'
-          description: I programmed game modules in Unity with C#, created tools to accelerate project loading and compilation time, and analyzed the performance of C# libraries on serialization and deserialization.
+          description: I programmed game modules in Unity with C#, created tools to accelerate the loading time of Visual Studio projects, and benchmarked the performance of C# libraries on serialization and deserialization.

   - block: portfolio
     id: others